Graduate Management Research (NRE)

 Last Four Terms Offered: Spring 2025, Spring 2023, Spring 2021

-NRE 5920 - Seminar in human-AI dialogue (3 Credits)
+NRE 5920 - Seminar in Human-AI Dialogue (3 Credits)

 This seminar will provide a tour of the burgeoning literature on human-AI dialogues.
 We will particularly focus on the effect these dialogues can have on humans' beliefs, attitudes and preferences.
 The seminar will involve reading and presentation of primary literature, as well as developing and critiquing ideas for research projects.